 I mean, part of me was thinking of the movie The Skulls circa 2000.
 You know, Joshua Jackson and Paul Walker getting into some deadly adventure after joining a secret society that will do anything to protect its secrets, protect its own, its power and its money?
 But sadly for me, this book hits a decidedly different tone, while maintaining that “boys club” feel and presenting the objectification of women as a good thing.

 Spenser sets off to solve the erudite mystery at hand with the help of his rich friend, Dalton.
-They travel to different parts of the country to ask questions and steal things, rummage through library archives and ancient texts, and even dig up human remains, in search of an answer to the question about the Ancient Nines.
+They travel to different parts of the country to ask questions and steal things, rummage through library archives and ancient texts, and even digging up human remains in search of an answer to the question about the Ancient Nine.

 I can totally get on board with a mystery that is more brainy and less about dead bodies; that is about looking through books and putting together old clues, instead of something that is a little bit more fast-paced and dangerous.

 Readers who are into a more intellectually driven mystery, who like steady streams of research information shoved down their throats, will really enjoy this aspect of the book.

 Like I said up at the top – this book suffers from first-time writer syndrome: a need to make sure the reader sees everything as the writer sees it.
 This results in things like how evenly spaced dishes are on the table, how a garden is situated and the style of leather on a chair and what metal the studs are around the edging.
 The author goes so far as to add in a map of the area like we’re going to fucking Middle Earth.
 It’s a university campus!